-Sukkot (the Feast of Tabernacles) started last night throughout the world.
-The feast of Sukkot commemorates the time in which God led the Israelites through the wilderness for 40 years, providing them with every need on a daily basis – shelter, food, water and clothing.
-Interestingly, during Sukkot, the book of Ecclesiastes is read in the synagogues– but Ecclesiastes speaks of the vanity of materialism.
+Sukkot (the Feast of Tabernacles) will begin Monday night throughout the world.
+The feast of Sukkot commemorates the time in which God led the Israelites through the wilderness for 40 years, providing them with every need on a daily basis – shelter, food, water and clothing....continue reading this devotion.